soubhab/Covid-19-Screening-App/README.md

 # Covid-19-Screening-App
-This is Covid-19 Screening application
+This is Covid-19 Screening application.